SSDI for Nurses: Common Qualifying Conditions

 Frequently Asked Questions

-TL;DR: Nurses face high disability rates due to back injuries from patient handling, repetitive strain injuries, infections, burnout/PTSD, and needle-stick injuries leading to chronic conditions.
-Nursing is classified as medium to heavy exertion, which helps at Steps 4-5 of the evaluation.
-Nurses over 50 with physical limitations have strong cases under the grid rules.
+Nurses face high disability rates due to back injuries from patient handling, repetitive strain injuries, infections, burnout/PTSD, and needle-stick injuries leading to chronic conditions.
+Nursing is classified as medium to heavy exertion, which helps demonstrate inability to perform other work.

 What are the benefits of the exertional advantage?